iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 - Purchase orders

 Process:
-- Create Business Central document, e.g. Sales Order
+- Create Business Central document, e.g. Sales Order (process it the same with all prementioned source documents)
 - On the document header press **Process -> Send to Cargoson** to start Transportaion Order sending process
 - Cargoson Order Lines window will be opened:
 ![Cargoson Order Lines](3_cargoson_order_lines.png)
-- Check transportation order data (mandatory fields marked with *):
+- Check Transportation Order data (mandatory fields are marked with *):

 |Field|Description|
 |---|---|